Table of Contents

 However, it’s a vibrant city come summer with lots of outdoor events, parks and restaurants and bars serving food and drink outside.

 Spring and autumn are also good times to visit: you’ll avoid the summer crowds and it’s not too chilly in either season.

 If you’re visiting in the summer months, incorporate some of these things to do Budapest during summer.
 Enjoy!

 Budapest itinerary for 3 days – overview

 Day 1, Pest side: Free walking tour, Hungarian Parliament, Shoes on the Danube and Budapest Bath House.
-For the evening, take a Danube boat cruise and eat at Langos Papa restaurant
+For the evening, take a Danube boat cruise and eat at Retro Langos Budapest.

 Day 2, Buda side: Central Market Hall, St Stephen’s Basilica, Chain Bridge, Buda Castle, ruin bars